Posted: 2022-06-20, Updated: 2023-02-26

 If you are reading this paragraph that means that this is still a work in progress.
 Instead of approaching this like a book, where you have to finish the entire thing before you can publish it, I am putting it out there as I write it.

 Let me be absolutely clear, up-front; this is NOT a “how to pass a coding interview or technical phone screen trips and tricks”.
 If you just want to memorize enough to squeak by the technical part of your interview you probably don’t want a job at that company anyway as they are not digging deep enough into your knowledge and skills to determine how much you actually know.

 This is a guide for teaching yourself and brushing up on existing Software Engineering skills, and how to interview for a Software Engineering position.

 Teaching yourself means working on your own and actually learning.
 Learning can be defined as “the acquisition of knowledge or skills through experience, study, or by being taught”.
 This guide is about actually learning the software engineering principles, and skills.
-Once you do that, passing any technical interview or test, for a given skill level, is easy.
+Once you do that, passing any technical interview or test, for a given skill level, is fairly straightforward.

 The second part is how to interview; not only how to best present yourself, but also how to interview your prospective employer.
 I have made made the mistake of not properly interviewing a prospective employer, or ignoring warning signs, and found myself in a dysfunctional organization.
 Technical dysfunction follows usually overall organizational dysfunction but more on that later.

 I have a BA in Art Studio with a concentration in East Asian Studies.
 Most of my painting was traditional oil on canvass or board.
 My drawings were in a variety of media; pencil and graphite, mixed media, and some lithography.
 My focus in East Asian Studies was on Japan.